charlesneimog/py4pd/docs/pd-users/methods.md

 ### <h3 align="center"> <code>packages</code> </h3>

-Set the packages path for Python. `py4pd` will look for external modules inside this folders.
-For example, if you one virtual enviroment called `composition` with miniconda, you can send `packages ~/miniconda3/envs/composition/lib/python3.11/site-packages` to use the installed packages.
+Set the package path for Python. `py4pd` will look for external modules inside these folders.
+For example, if you have one virtual environment called `composition`` with miniconda, you can send `packages ~/miniconda3/envs/composition/lib/python3.11/site-packages` to use the installed packages.

 <div class="grid cards" markdown>